Formula One new team name mocked as the worst in series history | TSN

 “Visa Cash App... what comes after that?” he asked.
 “So it is Visa.
 Cash App.
 RB.
 What?"

-Don't worry, Jenson, nearly the entire industry and F1 fan base has wondered the same thing since Thursday's rebranding.
+Don't worry, Jenson, nearly the entire industry and F1 fan base has wondered the same thing since Wednesday's rebranding.

 Button has no idea what he'll call the team while commentating this year, “exactly what we're told to call it,” was his best guess.
 But he had a rosier view of the rebrand than the swell of social media rage.